The Science of Social

 The average number of connections that a person will have on Facebook is 338 according to Brand Watch.com, other social media platforms will mirror this stat.
 That post that you are writing is one of hundreds or potentially thousands that your followers will see that day.
 So if you are on Social Media and only ever talking about what you do or what you sell etc, then you become a little bit like that slightly annoying friend who only ever talks about themselves, which everyone knows (if you don’t know somebody like that… it might be you).

 Therefore, a phrase that is often used in these circles rings very true, ‘content is key’.
 To engage with your audience you’ve got to give them what they want to see, what benefits their life, it can’t just be ‘sale now on, come and get it’.
-You need different types of content, different types of posts, you need to be visual, you need to post at the right times… in short, you need a Strategy!
+You need different types of content, different types of posts, you need to be visual, you need to post at the right times… in short, you may need digital skills training to create a successful Strategy!

 I wasn’t privy to JD Wetherspoon’s Social Media strategy, neither have I seen strategies of other organisations who have decided either to abandon or not board the social media ship but one thing I will always stand by is that without a strong, well thought out strategy, you won’t get the business results you desire from Social Media.